TryQuiet/quiet/packages/backend/README.md

 `BOOTSTRAP_ADDRS=/dns4/<yourBootstrapNodeOnionAddress>/tcp/<yourBootstrapNodePort>/ws/p2p/<yourBootstrapNodePeerId>`

-### Local separated network of waggle's
+### Local separated network of nodes

-docker-compose helps to create a local network of nodes (waggles).
+docker-compose helps to create a local network of nodes .
 This is purely for testing purposes.
 By default it creates 3 services, one of them being the entry node and the rest regular nodes.

 ```
 docker-compose build